bmakarenko/token-manager/README.md

 Building RPM package
 ===============
 Make sure you have installed rpmbuild utility.
 Then you can run <b>rpmbuild.sh</b> shell-script to build RPM package.
-The package you can found at <your home directory>/rpmbuild/RPMS/noarch
+The package you can find at <your home directory>/rpmbuild/RPMS/noarch